What42Pizza/I-Like-Vanilla/documentation.md

 ## Settings:

-In the settings menu, you can define which base style you use than override any settings that you want to change.
-This requires some kinda complex and really tedious code (for example, en_US.lang is over 1100 lines long), but I think it's worth it.
+In the settings menu, users can define which base style they use, then override any settings they want to change.
+This requires some kinda complex and really tedious code (for example, style_vanilla.glsl is over 1400 lines long), but I think it's worth it.

 ### Basics: